-- (1) The drop of air temperature (Fig. 8b), (not shown: simultaneous drop of H_2O and O_3 and increase of CO_2) at the BASE shortly before the onset of the O_3 decrease - at the TOP station (see Fig. 4e).
+(1) The drop of air temperature (Fig. 8b), (not shown: simultaneous drop of $H_2O$ and $O_3$ and increase of $CO_2$ ) at the BASE shortly before the onset of the $O_3$ decrease at the TOP station (see Fig. 4e).
 Again, the temporal concurrency of these observations with the TOP station observations suggests a common process.
 The air mass, being lifted by free convection in the surrounding of the BASE, had to be replaced by another air mass.
-This replacement air originated most probably from the trunk space of the forest, encompassing the BASE from east to southwest.
-Despite strong irradiance, the air in the trunk space was still relatively cold (air temperature drop), less affected by photochemistry than the air in the open surrounding of the BASE, and due to little vertical transport through the forest canopy still enriched in CO_2 , a remainder from the night time respiration of soil and plants.
+This replacement air originated most probably from the trunk space of the nearby forest (see Fig. 10), encompassing the BASE from east to southwest.